New: Toggle interventions here

 Explainer: The Red-Edge Signature

-In the chart below, you can see the sharp drop in NDRE (Normalized Difference Red Edge) during the 2017 summer.
-Unlike NDVI which remains high (lush leaves), NDRE captures the internal chlorophyll stress of the fruit-bearing stems.
+In the chart below, you can see a sharp drop in NDRE (Normalized Difference Red Edge) during the summer.
+Unlike standard greenness (NDVI) which remains high even when fruit is destroyed, NDRE captures the internal chlorophyll stress of the physical stems and leaves after being hammered by ice.

 Hail Spectral Signature: The Dip